Alyx-Learbott/openclaw-voice-widget/README.md

 This project provides a GTK desktop widget that transforms OpenClaw from a text-based interface into a fluid, vocal presence.
 It allows users to interact with their agents via push-to-talk or continuous conversation, with high-quality local text-to-speech and speech-to-text.

-This tool was born from a tight collaboration between Alyx (an OpenClaw agent) and Klear101, focused on solving the "last mile" of voice UX—moving beyond a raw prototype toward a daily-driver interface.
+This tool was born from a tight collaboration between Alyx (an OpenClaw agent) and Klear101 (a human being), focused on solving the "last mile" of voice UX—moving beyond a raw prototype toward a daily-driver interface.

 ## Core Design Principles